toolleeo/cli-apps/README.md

 ## <a name="cheatsheet"></a>Commands cheatsheet and snippets

-Tools to manage often used commands, code snippets, cheatsheets and alternative manpages.
+Tools to manage often used commands, code snippets, and alternative manual pages.

 * [docfd](https://github.com/darrenldl/docfd) - TUI fuzzy document finder that looks for documentation files in markdown and txt format in the directory tree.
 * [eg](https://github.com/srsudar/eg) - Useful examples at the command line.